 You can also grant one of our lawyers a power of attorney if you consider this is the best way to bring your Cuban spouse to the US.
 As a matter of fact, this is one of the common procedures when applying for an immigrant visa.

 Here are some facts on migration from Cuba to the USA:

 - at the level of 2018, Cubans represented the 7th largest community of expats in the US;

 - the same year, there were around 1,3 million Cuban citizens living in the US;

 - the Cuban community represents approximately 3% of the entire population of the US.

-You can rely on our immigration lawyers in Miami for more information on how to bring a Cuban spouse or fiancé to the US.
+You can rely on our US immigration attorneys for more information on how to bring a Cuban spouse or fiancé to the US.
 We also invite you to watch our video below:

 FAQ on the spouse visa for Cuban citizens moving to the USA

 - Are there any sponsorship requirements when applying for a spouse visa?